EISTW/OpenLdocs/docs/documentation/guides/installation_guide.md

 	Options are as follows:

-	-   Download OpenJDK 11 available at <https://openjdk.java.net/projects/jdk/11/>.
+	-   Download OpenJDK 21 available at <https://adoptium.net/>.
-	-   Download jdk-8u231 or later from <http://www.oracle.com/technetwork/java/javase/downloads/index.html> to the target directory.
+	-   Download OpenJDK 11 or later from <https://adoptium.net/temurin/releases/> to the target directory.

     Further in the document, this catalog is referred to as `<JAVA_HOME>`.

     !!! note
     	It is highly recommended to avoid installing Java in the default Program Files directory because it can cause problems due to space characters in the path to the folder.

-    For more information on the installation, see <http://www.oracle.com/technetwork/java/javase/index-137561.html>.
+    For more information on the installation, see <https://adoptium.net/installation/>.

 1. Install JDK according to the instructions.
 	Now the environment variable `JAVA_HOME` must be set to the pathname of the directory where JDK is installed.